La Révolution française (film): Plot

 The first part focuses on the events of the early days of the French Revolution.

-The film opens in 1774 with a young Robespierre reading a document in front of a carriage in the College Louis le Grand.
+The film opens in 1774 with a young Maximillien Robespierre reading a document in front of King Louis XV's carriage in the College Louis le Grand.
 He is splashed with mud after a horse's hoof smacks the muddy ground, prompting his classmates to laugh at him.
-Robespierre's classmate, Desmoulins, comforts and reassures Robespierre.
+Robespierre's classmate, Camille Desmoulins, comforts and reassures Robespierre.
 The film jumps 15 years later at the calling of the Estates General of 1789, which proves to be a disaster as many members of the Third Estate had sworn an oath on 20 June 1789 to not stop convening as a committee until they are given more rights.
 In response, King Louis XVI closes the assembly.
 In a private lunch following the incident, Marie Antoinette gives Louis a few ideas, such as using force should the people refuse the King's demands.
 Meanwhile, many orators rouse the people to demand for change.

-The situation only worsens after King Louis XVI dismisses and banishes finance minister Jacques Necker, a friend and popular figure of the people.
+The situation only worsens after King Louis XVI accepts the resignation of finance minister Jacques Necker, a friend and popular figure of the people, who then returns to Switzerland.
+Desmoulins arrives at the Palais-Royal and delivers the news on 12 July, along with an impassioned call to arms to the crowd to defend themselves against Swiss and German troops who would attack them.
+When Desmoulins' friend and colleague Georges Danton hears the news and then learns of troops already attacking citizens during efforts to get them to disperse, he delivers a fiery speech at Paris' Cordeliers Convent asking every man in the district to volunteer to fight and proclaiming that they will not allow tyranny to triumph over liberty.

 On 14 July 1789, revolutionaries gather at the Bastille prison, seeking weapons and gunpowder for their revolutionary cause.
 A battle ensues between Revolutionary forces and the prison's garrison, headed by the Marquis de Launay, where the Revolutionaries emerge victorious after a bloody struggle and tense negotiations.
 Launay is lynched and his head stuck on a pike, the revolutionaries dancing "La Carmagnole" around it in celebration.